-The screen shot below shows how satellite images can save you: I was riding a single track at Cow Mountain (coming down from the upper left corner of the screen).
+The screenshot below shows how satellite images can save you: I was riding a single track at Cow Mountain (coming down from the upper left corner of the screen).
 I did not have a track so was following the OHV map.
 When I got to the junction, I went right but quickly felt like something was wrong.
-I looked at the satellite image and could quickly see the section I just rode had three variations and I was now backtracking on an alternate variation.
+I looked at the satellite image and saw the section I just rode had three variations and I was now backtracking on an alternate variation.
 I was able to correct course and avoid other trail variations not shown on the OHV map that would have had me going in circles.

 Another example, on a previous trip, we got to drainage and the BLM OHV map clearly said go right.
 We went right but the trail started disappearing.
 We should have turned around immediately but we were so confident in the OHV map and lacked offline satellite images (there was no cell service) that we continued on and on for an hour…creeping at a snail's pace as we were unsure whether to turn back or press on at each junction where the trail got more faded.
 Water, gas and endurance began to run low.
 When the trail vanished we realized the map was dead wrong: it should have shown us going to the left.
 We backtracked and got back to the car.
 With a satellite image, we would've easily seen the correct way at the first moment of doubt.

 Remember, unless you follow the battery savings tips for your operating system, you may only get an hour or two of battery life.
 Do a google search for "[your operating system] battery saving tips" for detailed info.
 The basics of saving battery life are to a) put your phone in airplane mode b) make sure no other app is using your location.
 Do that and get 4+ hours of use and recharge your phone from an external USB battery or Solar Charger when necessary.3) iPhone motorcycle bar mount and burly case